Joexv/HeadRipper/README.md

 ## Notes
 - I haven't extensively tested varients of audio tracks (length, author, etc) there may be bugs with it but yolo
+- Sleepcast support is experimental but uses the same auth + headers as the mobile app.
 - If you see `401 Unauthorized`, it almost always means your Bearer token expired.
 Re-run `Browser_Login.py`.
+- Large files (Sleepcasts) now show download progress.
-- `Headripper.py` uses Headspace’s own API endpoints and mirrors their iOS client headers for reliability.
+- `Headripper.py` mirrors Android headers for reliability, but Android headers are REQUIRED for Sleepcasts.
-- The downloader script reuses the same authentication and headers, so no extra configuration is needed.
-- You can build automation around `Download_Audio.py` by passing arguments in a shell script or scheduled task.
-- The viewmodel JSONs are rich: they contain item metadata, durations, narrators, and IDs.
-You can extend the downloader to include this information in file naming or logs.
+- The viewmodel JSONs are rich: you can extend the downloader to include narrator info, durations, etc.
-- For experimentation, you can run with `--client web` instead of `--client ios`, but `ios` tends to give the most consistent results.

 ## Big Kudos
 to komali2, if he hadn't made that python script I likely never would've come back to this.